Guide to Understanding Flood Zone A

-In this video, we'll talk about Flood Zone A and how it can impact your flood insurance if your property's in this zone.
+Let's dive into the fascinating world of Flood Zone A and explore how it can impact your flood insurance if your property happens to be located in this zone.

-First, it's important to mention that Flood Zone A is known as a high-risk area when it comes to flood zones outside of the coasts.
-This generally means that these areas experienced and will experience more flood, and faces flood risks more often than low-risk areas like Flood Zone X. This generally is due to the properties or communities being in a low-lying area close to a body of water like lakes, ponds, rivers, or any other large bodies of water.
+First and foremost, it's crucial to note that Flood Zone A is considered a high-risk area when compared to other flood zones located away from the coast.
+This means that these areas are more prone to flooding and face a greater risk of flood-related incidents than low-risk areas like Flood Zone X. The primary reason behind this heightened risk is the geographical positioning of properties or communities in low-lying areas near bodies of water such as lakes, ponds, rivers, or other expansive water bodies.

 If you have questions on flood zones and want to know if you're in a moderate flood hazard zone, minimal flood hazard zone, insurance purchase requirements, and want to be prepared for any flood event, remember we have an educational background on flood mitigation and we want to help you protect your property's value long term regardless of your flood zone.